-Phytic acid found in cereal brans and plant polyphenols such as the tannins both block the uptake of iron.
+Phytic acid found in cereal bran and plant polyphenols, such as tannins, block the uptake of iron.
 Other substances that hamper iron absorption include calcium and phosphorus.

 Vitamin C enhances iron absorption.

-It plays a huge role in your immune system, heavy metal chelation, fighting off pathogens, and providing antioxidant protection.
-The body uses zinc to make DNA and other proteins, to grow, develop, repair tissues and heal wounds.
+It plays a huge role in maintaining your immune system, facilitating toxin elimination, and providing antioxidant protection.
+The body uses zinc to make DNA and other proteins, to grow, develop and repair tissues.

 Phytates, iron, and tin tend to negatively intervene with zinc absorption, while animal proteins increase it’s uptake.